threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 Give your deployment a name
 ![051](./img/051.jpeg)

-Use this flist for a generic grafana solution `https://hub.grid.tf/azmy.3Bot/grafana-grafana-latest.flist`
+Use this Flist for a generic grafana solution `https://hub.grid.tf/azmy.3Bot/grafana-grafana-latest.Flist`
 ![052](./img/052.jpeg)

 Accept the default settings, but make sure to use HDD storage.